Skip to main content

 Authenticating to the Cloud

-Pipelines can intelligently figure out which AWS account to authenticate to based on the infrastructure changes proposed in your Pull Request.
+Pipelines automatically determines which AWS account to authenticate to based on the infrastructure changes proposed in your pull request.

 How Pipelines authenticates to AWS

-To perform the actions that Pipelines detects, each AWS account needs to assume an AWS IAM Role using OIDC.
-To explain OIDC at a high level, AWS considers GitHub an "identity provider," trusts GitHub's request for a temporary IAM Role, and then issues AWS credentials that are valid for the duration of a GitHub Action workflow.
+To execute the actions detected by Pipelines, each AWS account must assume an AWS IAM Role using OIDC.
+At a high level, OIDC works as follows: AWS recognizes GitHub as an "identity provider," trusts GitHub’s request to assume a temporary IAM Role, and then issues AWS credentials valid for the duration of the GitHub Actions workflow.

-Every time you create a new AWS account, you need to update the AWS OIDC configuration to create an IAM role for this account and allow it to be assumed by GitHub.
-When you use Gruntwork Account Factory, this role is automatically created when adding a new AWS account.
+When creating a new AWS account, it is necessary to update the AWS OIDC configuration to include an IAM role that GitHub can assume.
+When using the Gruntwork Account Factory, this update is performed automatically during the process of adding a new AWS account.

 How Pipelines knows what AWS account to authenticate to